-The most evident advantage of training in VR is that when things go wrong you simply have to hit the reset switch.
-Another one but no less valuable is that virtual reality training allows to practice a real-life working process at any time & place and check a user’s knowledge consistently by creating immersive operating environments and interactive instructional scenarios with tests in the end.
+The most evident advantage of training in VR is when things go wrong you simply have to hit the reset switch.
+Another one but no less valuable is that virtual reality training allows practicing a real-life working process at any time and place.
+More to that, it checks a user’s knowledge consistently by creating immersive operating environments and interactive instructional scenarios with tests in the end.
 So they simply dip into physical-world simulations and diversified screenplays that expand their professional knowledge.

 Have you ever considered using VR simulations to enhance your employees’ productivity?

-In this article, we’ll highlight 5 industries that can benefit from immersive training, so that you can determine if it’s a good fit for your corporate educational strategy.
+In this article, we’ll highlight 5 industries that can benefit from immersive training, so you could determine whether it’s a good fit for your corporate educational strategy.

 Manufacturing is one of the first industries where one wrong move can have frightful consequences.
 A production line can be a complicated, unsafe and a stressful place to work at.
-For instance, an employee who isn’t familiar yet with machine control might accidentally injure himself or a co-worker while performing his job duties, yet via simulations, workers can learn to safely maintain equipment before actually putting their hands on the real tool.
+For instance, an employee who is not yet familiar with machine control might accidentally injure himself or a co-worker while performing his job duties.
+With simulations, workers can learn to safely maintain equipment before actually putting their hands on the real tool.

 Apart from that, individuals can virtually train on many verges of their work.
 Let’s consider the maintenance of specialized equipment.
 You don’t need to prepare exclusive training experience for every workplace, because equipment manufacturers can customize training simulations that can be used by facilities around the globe and not fray or damage herewith the actual equipment.

-Сommonly, doctors and nurses learn how to treat patients through classroom instruction and clinical rotations.
-Although these methods were partially effective in the past, emerging virtual reality technologies are taking a new level in the way how to train medical staff.
-The latest ones allow medical workers to train via a three-dimensional approach is among the latest ones.
+Doctors and nurses usually learn how to treat patients through classroom instruction and clinical rotations.
+Although these methods were partially effective in the past, emerging virtual reality technologies are taking a new level of how to train medical staff.
+A three-dimensional approach is among the latest ones.
 It allows to see the human anatomy from all angles.

-Now the staff doesn’t need to rely on theoretical knowledge, these staffs receive visual training which contributes toward better remembering and carrying out complicated multitasks – from providing visual guidance on safely using a scalpel to performing the whole surgery without a risk on the actual patient, everything can be recreated visually.
+Now the staff doesn’t need to rely on theoretical knowledge.
+A visual training helps to better remember and carry out the complicated multitasks – from providing visual guidance of how to use a scalpel safely to performing the whole surgery without risk for the patient.
+Everything can be recreated visually.

-Mining simulators are designed to ensure effective training of operators of mining vehicles in complex, while monitoring and training for equipment damage and potentially life-threatening emergency scenarios.
+Mining simulators are designed to ensure effective training of mining vehicle operators in complex, while monitoring and training for equipment damage and potentially life-threatening emergency scenarios.

 Training operators on advanced simulators can perfect their skills with surface and underground mining equipment, help to reduce accidents and minimize training costs.
 Virtual machines bear the brunt of the training needs and reduces the number of hours that should be put into training on real machines.

 The transportation sector has been one of the first adaptors of simulator-based training.
-Pilots complete a part of their training virtually as there are too many lives at risk, they can’t afford to learn through mistakes.
-Many freight-forwarding companies see the point more and more to train their truck-drivers via simulations racking up more safe-driving miles.
+Pilots complete a part of their training virtually as there are too many lives at risk.
+They can’t afford to learn through mistakes.
+Many freight-forwarding companies see the increasing point at training their truck-drivers via simulations racking up more safe-driving miles.

-As well as seamen who can now have a chance to pass virtually mooring operation, practical examination of life-saving appliances, firefighting equipment and this is only short list of almost unlimited possibilities during training process in VR go way beyond the mentioned ones.
+For example, now seamen have a chance to pass mooring operation, practical examination of life-saving appliances, and firefighting equipment virtually.
+The possibilities of the training process in VR go way beyond the mentioned ones.

 So, what are the final advantages of choosing VR training as part of your corporate educational strategy?